ATTX-project/ATTX-project.github.io/attx_project/Deploying-ATTX-SB-on-Kontena.md

 `$ sudo kontena master join https://<kontena_master>.kontena.cloud <token_id>`

-This command will open a Firefox browser window and ask for your Kontena Cloud account and password.
-Upon successful registration, Firefox will exit and the following command will be displayed on the CLI terminal:
+This command will open a default browser window -in our case Firefox- and ask for your Kontena Cloud account and password.
+Upon successful registration, the browser will exit and the following command will be displayed on the CLI terminal:

 `Authenticated to Kontena Master <kontena_master> at https://<kontena_master>.kontena.cloud as <kontena_cloud_username>`